CTRL: Clustering Training Losses for Label Error Detection: Methodology

 \subsection{Cleaning the Dataset and Retraining the Model}

 The next steps are to clean the dataset and then retrain the model using the cleaned data.
 The simplest way to clean is to remove all wrongly-labeled samples.
 This method is efficient.
 There are many other ways to use the mask.
-We also tried keeping all samples but replacing bad labels with model's prediction, either dynamically (update every epoch during a training period) or statically (update before training by using the model trained in the first round).
-Under limited tests, the dynamic replacement method generally results in better test accuracies than just pruning away bad labels.
-We have placed the results obtained using these two label replacement methods in the Appendix.
+We also tried keeping all samples but replacing bad labels with the model's prediction, either dynamically (update every epoch during a training period) or statically (update before training by using the model trained in the first round).
+Under limited tests, the dynamic replacement method generally results in better test accuracies than the static method, and just pruning away bad labels outperforms both replacement methods.
+We have presented the results obtained using these two label replacement methods in Section \ref{exp-ablation}.